Leysingi: Sagas

 The Laxdaela is a saga written in the 13th century which discusses the lives of various people in the Breiðafjörður region in the 9th to the 11th century.
 It discusses freedmen in the story “About Hoskulds Son.”
 Hrut, Herjolf’s son, gave a thrall named Hrolf, his freedom and with it money and a dwelling place where his people joined with Hoskuld’s.
 The freedman was settled down on land extremely close to Hoskuld.
 He gained much wealth.
-Huskold was offended that he placed the freedman right up against him and told the freedman to pay him money for the lands he lived on.
+Hoskuld was offended that he placed the freedman right up against him and told the freedman to pay him money for the lands he lived on.
 The freedman went to Hrut and told him what happened.
 Hrut gave no money to Hoskuld because he didn’t know who the land belonged to.
 Thorleik, Huskulds son, went at the advice of his father and killed the freedman.
 He took all the money the freedman had made.
 When Hrut heard this, he was not happy Hrut got lawyers to see if there was any way he could get back at Hoskuld, but there was not because it was determined to be on Hoskulds land.
 This shows the life of a freedman and how their former master can give them property and even gain wealth in Scandinavia.